eric-brechemier/how-i-replaced-skype-with-twilio/README.md

 ### 1. Create your Twilio account

 * if you do not have a Twilio account, sign up
-* sign in to your Twilio account
+* or if you already have a Twilio account, sign in

 ### 2. Choose a new phone number